 Brighton Asylum Legend

 Above Brighton Asylum on the second floor is the staff quarters, where most of the resident staff lived while on duty.
-The quarters were home to over many nurses, doctors, orderlies, administrators, in-house lab technicians, and more.
+The quarters were home to many nurses, doctors, orderlies, administrators, in-house lab technicians, and more.
 There were rumors of bizarre gatherings, parties, even experiments taking place in these Victorian style quarters, sitting quietly above the more heavily populated Brighton Asylum.
 In fact, such horrific acts were reported to have taken place there, the quarters were eventually dubbed, “The Bleeding Grounds”.

 Years of extremely harsh living conditions, grotesque medical experiments, staff disappearances, and screams spilling into the residential areas during the night, resulted in the state permanently closing the facility in 1952 pending a full investigation.
 No such results of an investigation can be found to date.